AdobeDocs/commerce-channels.en/help/channel-manager/connect-listings-to-marketplace.md

 ---
-title: Connect listings to Walmart
+title: Connect Listings to Walmart
 description: 'Connect listings for [!DNL Commerce] products to [!DNL Walmart Marketplace]to begin selling.'
 exl-id: 78078b14-ebdd-415d-9486-66b0150167aa
 ---
-# Connect listings to Walmart
+# Connect Listings to Walmart

 Like other marketplaces, [!DNL Walmart] allows third-party sellers to list items that are sold by others.

 - [!DNL Walmart Marketplace] uses product identifiers like UPC and GTIN to match products to existing [!DNL Walmart Marketplace] listings.